spawnmarvel/azure-automation-bicep-and-labs/README.md

 What is the key take away?

-## Exercise 6 Part 2 intermediate - Structure your Bicep code for collaboration (todo)
+## Exercise 6 Part 2 intermediate - Structure your Bicep code for collaboration (ok)

 * Select the appropriate parameters for a Bicep file.
 * Structure your Bicep code and parameters to support team collaboration.